-When the ability to use a tool like automation software becomes available to more people within an organization, it can be an IT lead’s best friend or his worst nightmare.
-Naturally, when vetting software—or simply just considering software—IT will have plenty of questions.
+When the ability to use a tool such as automation software becomes available to more people within an organization, it can be an IT lead’s best friend or worst nightmare.
+Naturally, when vetting software — or simply just considering software — IT will have plenty of questions.
 Be prepared to answer some of these common questions from your friends in IT in your automation discussions.

 Question: If an environment changes and an automated task doesn't work, then what?

 Answer: If there’s any “hot button” issue with IT, it’s that of change, and how systems that are brought in can handle and keep up with it.
 When it comes to back-end systems changing, automation software is ready to respond in several ways.

 First of all, robust automation software has error-handling mechanisms built in to catch these issues when they arise.
 It’s very easy to build logic into the system for scenarios when you want the system to react in a certain way.
 When systems and environments change, automation software also makes it possible to edit scripts easily without having to rewrite them or re-record automated tasks.

 Question: Does the tool identify processes to automate?

 Answer: One of the first questions asked as people vet software is simply, “What can we automate?”
 There are two ways to answer this question.

 1. No matter what, you have the best handle on your business and what you do on a daily basis and are, therefore, able to determine what process would be helpful to automate.
 But, how do you determine what to automate first?
 Your automation software should include a return on investment (ROI) calculator to determine which of these processes would be most advantageous to automate first, making it easy to prioritize.